CryptoStrikers/operations-docs/faq.md

 **_Note:_** The MetaMask wallet acts like a bank account—treat it with respect and make sure you don’t forget your password or the seed words.
 CryptoStrikers cannot restore your account if you lose your credentials.

 Here is a [step-by-step guide](https://medium.com/cryptostrikers/getting-started-how-to-install-metamask-4a2d9c18b4cc) to install MetaMask.
-If video is more your thing, watch the intro below.
+If video is more your thing, click the image below to watch a video.

 [![Image Alt Text](https://github.com/CryptoStrikers/legal-docs/blob/master/metamask.png)](https://www.youtube.com/watch?time_continue=4&v=tfETpi-9ORs)